Dimensions of Drug Information

 TLDR A new method organizes drug information to improve data use and create a comprehensive drug database.

-The document discussed the challenges in drug information usage due to the high number and heterogeneity of resources, proposing a broad view of ontology matching (OM) to address these issues.
-It introduced "dimensions of drug information" as an approach to early, pre-formal OM in the drug domain, inspired by facet analysis, domain analysis, and Semantic Web research.
-By surveying 23 publicly available drug information resources, the study identified 39 dimensions relevant to pharmacy, chemistry, biology, and clinical medicine, and mapped them to these resources.
-A detailed analysis of nine parent drug compounds from 15 resources refined this mapping into a six-level hierarchy.
-The integration of this information into an experimental database demonstrated its utility for automating data normalization and satisfying complex use cases, aiming to build a comprehensive drug database.
+The document discussed the challenges posed by the high number and heterogeneity of drug information resources, which hindered effective usage.
+It explored the integration of drug information through ontology matching/merging (OM) and introduced "dimensions of drug information" as a method for early, pre-formal OM in the drug domain.
+By surveying 23 publicly available drug information resources, 39 dimensions relevant to pharmacy, chemistry, biology, and clinical medicine were identified and mapped.
+A classification system was developed, and analysis validated its partial effectiveness.
+The study refined this mapping into a six-level hierarchy and integrated the information into an experimental database.
+This database proved useful for automating data normalization and addressing complex use cases, moving towards a comprehensive drug database.